dvidelabs/flatcc/README.md

   compilers, and small helpers for all compilers including endian handling and numeric printing and parsing.

+`flatcc` has no external dependencies except for build and compiler tools, and the C runtime library.

 See also:

 - [Google FPL FlatBuffers](http://google.github.io/flatbuffers/)